Liang081821/moneytrack/README.md

-# MonerTrack
+# MoneyTrack

 ## **Project Overview**
-MonerTrack is a personal finance tracking platform developed with React, designed to help users manage their income and expenses efficiently.
+MoneyTrack is a personal finance tracking platform developed with React, designed to help users manage their income and expenses efficiently.
 The system provides features like real-time financial visualization using **Chart.js**, offline support with **VitePWA**, user onboarding with **React Joyride**, and advanced financial insights using the **OpenAI API**.
 The platform leverages **Firebase Firestore** for secure and real-time database management and integrates **OpenExchangeRates API** for real-time currency exchange rates.

 ---